-Our website www.MulticulturalChildrensBookDay.com will continue to be a central location for conversations about multicultural children’s books, author visits, contests, giveaways and anything that keeps this initiative active all year long.
-Sponsors will be able to leave their links and sidebar ads in place from the date of purchase until planning for the next month begins (typically August of coming year) to get maximum exposure and visibility.
+Our website www.MulticulturalChildrensBookDay.com will continue to be a central location for conversations about multicultural children’s books, author visits, contests, giveaways, and anything that keeps this initiative active all year long.
+Sponsors will be able to leave their links and sidebar ads in place from the date of purchase until planning for the next month begins (typically September of the coming year) to get maximum exposure and visibility.

-As a publisher, author, news service or blogger, you know how important it is to get books into the hands of families and young readers.
+As a publisher, author, news service, or P.R. agent, you know how important it is to get books into the hands of families and young readers.
 We hope you can join us for Multicultural Children’s Book Day and help us in our mission to raise awareness for the kid’s books that celebrate diversity, but to get more of these types of books into classrooms and libraries.

 Curious about the difference between #ReadYourWorld –vs-#WeNeedDiverseBooks?
 Read co-founder Mia’s excellent overview of that very subject.

 **If you have questions about Multicultural Children’s Book Day, how to get involved, or how to get free books for your school or classroom, email Kristi at Admin (at) MulticulturalChildrensBookDay (dot) com **

 For interviews, quotes, and other inquiries; contact MCBD Project Manager Becky Flansburg at Becky@multiculturalchildrensbookday.com

 Multicultural Books for Kids Pinterest Board.

 Thank you for expressing interest in Multicultural Children’s Book Day.
 We are excited about the possibilities that we can create together and the incredible reading moments we can deliver to children.